The Grafana Stack: Loki, Tempo, and Mimir for Open Observability

 Tempo[2] stores traces without indexing them (only the traceID).
 To search by attribute (e.g., “all traces for /api/v1/orders”), you need a secondary index in Prometheus/Loki.

 This may sound limiting, but it fits a common pattern: use metrics/logs to detect problems, use traces to diagnose.
-From a Grafana dashboard, a click takes you from metric to correlated trace.
+From a Grafana dashboard, one click takes you from an anomalous metric to the correlated trace.

 Versus Jaeger: Tempo is cheaper to operate (no Cassandra), but Jaeger has a richer UI and more flexible searches.